xl4kj/doc-ci-cd-workflow-playground/versione-corrente/en/_sources/mobile-application-instance.rst.txt

       - **Description**
     * - ``400 Bad Request``
       - ``bad_request``
-      - The request is malformed, missing required parameters (e.g., header parameters or integrity assertion), or includes invalid and unknown parameters.
+      - The request is malformed, missing required parameters (e.g., header parameters or Integrity Assertion), or includes invalid and unknown parameters.
     * - ``403 Forbidden``
       - ``invalid_request``
       - The Mobile Application Instance has been revoked.